 Although we have grown and expanded over the years, providing homes for children is the flagship ministry of our organization.
 We have three types of homes for the children who come into our care:

-Our emergency shelter homes are temporary group homes for children whose families are in crisis.
+Our emergency shelter homes are temporary campus care homes for children whose families are in crisis.
 Children live here while their families, social workers, and courts decide on a permanent plan that would best meet the child’s needs.
 We have emergency shelters in Decatur and Oxford.

 In our foster homes, children live in a foster family’s own home.
 We have foster families statewide, all of whom live at most, within a one-hour drive from one of our regional offices.
 This is for children from birth to age 18.